 We’re continuing to look at some of the Las Vegas Raiders’ undrafted free agents.

-Let’s get to know tackle Dalton Wagner of Arkansas:
+Let’s get to know linebacker Drake Thomas of North Carolina:

 This is a big reason why he went undrafted.
 He is undersized at 5-foot-11, 228 pounds.

 Like fourth-round pick, Purdue quarterback Aidan O’Connell, Thomas performed well at the Shrine game and practice week in Las Vegas.
 Now, he will try to make Allegiant Stadium his home.
 There were a lot of Raiders’ coaches and staffers around the Shrine week and Thomas made a positive impression.

 As a junior in 2021, Thomas was first-team All-ACC and led the team with 100 tackles.
 He added 13.5 tackles for loss with six sacks and he had three interceptions.
 In 2022, he was second-team all conference and he led the team with 101 tackles with 19 tackles for loss with 7.5 sacks.
 He was a three-year starter for the Wolfpack

 Thomas excels against the run and he can bring the heat going down hill.
 He was Pro Football Focus’ fourth-highest graded linebacker against the run in 2022.

 The Raiders are looking to develop young linebackers and have will keep an open mind to players like Thomas.